PhysicalBit7/notes/docs/OOP/31_Binary_Search_Trees.md

 ## Trees

-In the computer science sense, .term[trees] are simply non-linear linked structures where each node may link to two or more other nodes, in a _hierarchical_ fashion.
+In the computer science sense, trees] are simply non-linear linked structures where each node may link to two or more other nodes, in a _hierarchical_ fashion.

-* The entry point into a tree is called the .term[root].
+* The entry point into a tree is called the root].
 * Trees are (usually) drawn "upside down", with the root at the top.
 * Normally, we don’t draw the null pointers when we draw a tree... but we must remember that they are there.